How we prepared for the UK leaving the EU

 As our business is largely UK-focused, the direct impact on NatWest Group is not as significant as it is for many other banks.

-We’ve already made changes to the way we’re organised to ensure we can serve customers when the UK leaves the EU.
+We’ve already made changes to the way we’re organised to ensure we can continue to serve customers from 1 January 2021.

 We’ve been operating our banking entity in the Netherlands, NatWest Markets N.V. since 25 March 2019.
 We’re serving some of our non-UK EEA customers and have transferred some of our Western European Corporate Coverage business into NatWest Markets N.V.